rmsrosa/nbbinder/README.md

 ### Example configuration file

-For instance, consider the following `config_nb_alice.yml` in the tests folder:
+For instance, consider the following `config_nb_alice.yml`, which is included in the `tests` folder of the repository:

 ```yaml
 # Configuration file for the python module NBBinder